AhBumm/ComfyUI_BillBum_APIset_Nodes/README.md

 ## Features

-- **Text Generation**: Interact with language models for creative text generation, structured responses (not work yep).
+- **Text Generation**: Use API to ask llm text generation, structured responses (not work yep).
-- **Image Generation**: Generate stunning images using prompts with multiple size and quality options, support dalle and flux1.1-pro etc.
+- **Image Generation**:Use API to Generate images, support dalle and flux1.1-pro etc.
 - **little tool**: base64 url to base64 data, base64 url to IMAGE, IMAGE to base64 url, regular llm text to word and "," only. etc.

 ## Installation